Updated: Jan 3

 I am married to Hester, a Dutch lady I met at a the Dolaucothi Gold Mine where I had been working as a volunteer for a short time in 1992 and 93, then as a tour guide for the season in 1995.
 We have 2 children, Dylan, 21, a chef at Y Talbot Tregaron and Bethan, 19, who loves Horse Riding and is at the Rheidol Riding Centre as often as possible.
 We live on the edge of a small village about 10 miles from Aberystwyth, a little way up in the hills, and have a few chickens and 2 Dogs, (flatcoated retrievers).
 There are some great views to Cardigan bay from just up the road.

 Places have always been important to me, perhaps partly because of the experiences I have had in those places.
 A theme I like to expand upon is how the place where you live – the landscape in particular- influenced people and their fortunes in the past.

 In my 'youth' I spent the best part of a couple of years in the Lake District, working with the National Trust, often climbing mountains daily to repair footpaths...
 I've started writing about that somewhere...

 I worked at the Llywernog Silver Lead Mine between 1997 and 2012, conducting guided tours through the mine and telling visitors what it was like living in the 'wild west' of Wales for the people who came here to work in the mines and how the Geology and Geography of an area influences peoples led their lives in the past.

-Mid Wales has been my home for about 27 years now, including my time as a student in Aberystwyth.
-To me one of the things that is most special about the area is the variety in the Landscape, how rapidly the character of the landscape can change as you cross a hill or round a corner.
+Mid Wales has been my home for almost 30 years now, including my time as a student in Aberystwyth.
+To me, one of the things that is most special about the area is the variety in the Landscape, how rapidly the character of the landscape can change as you cross a hill or round a corner.